 However, the electric motor is powered by electricity that comes from a battery.

-With the dirt bike electric motor the power is like your on off light switch in your house.
+With the dirt bike’s electric motor, the power is like your on-off light switch in your house.

-This means that when you open the throttle on the electric bike there is no lag and you get get ALL of the power at once.
+This means that when you open the throttle on the electric bike, there is no lag, and you get ALL of the power at once.

 Electric Dirt Bike

 - No oil

 - No Clutch